November 2018: We have immediate positions open for the 2018 - 2019 school year, which has already begun. Late start date is November 1, 2018.

 - Collect performance grades from other teachers and prepare Bimester report cards

-- Fill out hard-copy of grading spreadsheet.
+- Fill out electronic and hard-copy versions of grading spreadsheet

 - Plan and organize extracurricular activities for students